Northumbria

 The Northumbria Flag is a community flag proclaiming the unique identity of this historic region.

-The Venerable Bede writing ‘Historia Ecclesiastica Gentis Anglorum’ in the eighth century described a the flag in tomb of the seventh century King Oswald of Northumbria, who had united Bernicia & Deira.
-Bede recorded the flag as “…they hung up over the monument his banner made of gold and purple”.
+Oswald had united the kingdoms of Bernicia and Deira, and Bede recorded the flag as follows: ‘they hung up over the monument his banner made of gold and purple’.